 Many Internet Service Providers use satellite services to support one or both channels of their service to connect their subscribers to the Internet backbone.
-This is particularly true of regions where the terrestrial telecommunications infrastructure is poor as in many parts of Africa.
-The type of infrastructure is normally based on relatively large size antennae and significant resources for hosting, providing gateways, proxy servers, security etc.
+This is particularly true of developing regions where the terrestrial telecommunications infrastructure is poor.
+The type of infrastructure is normally based on relatively large-size antennas and significant resources for hosting, providing gateways, proxy servers, security etc.